 Former Superintendent, Orange County Public Schools

-Barbara Jenkins is the former superintendent of Orange County Public Schools (OCPS) in Florida, the nation’s ninth-largest system with more than 206,000 students across 202 schools.
-She spent more than 30 years in OCPS and served as superintendent from 2012 to 2022.
-Under Dr. Jenkins’ leadership, the district won the prestigious 2014 Broad Prize for Urban Education, which came with half-a-million dollars to support student scholarships.
-OCPS received the Governor’s Sterling Award in 2014 and 2015, as well as the Sustained Excellence Award in 2017 for exemplary performance using research-based best practices.
-In 2015, the district earned accreditation from AdvancED.
-In addition, OCPS received accolades from the College Board for increasing access to Advanced Placement coursework while simultaneously maintaining or increasing the number of students earning exam scores for college credit.
+Jenkins is the former superintendent of Orange County Public Schools (OCPS) in Florida.
+Under her leadership, the district won the prestigious 2014 Broad Prize for Urban Education, which earned half-a-million dollars for student scholarships.
+The district also received the Governor’s Sterling Award in 2014 and 2015 and the Sustained Excellence Award in 2017 for its exemplary performance using research-based best practices.
+In 2015, OCPS received district accreditation from AdvancED.
+The district also received accolades from the College Board for increasing access to Advanced Placement coursework, while simultaneously maintaining or increasing the number of students earning exam scores for college credit.

 Jenkins is a nationally recognized education leader.
 In 2017, she received a presidential appointment as a director of the National Board of Education Sciences.
 She serves on the executive board of directors of the Council of the Great City Schools and the Florida Council of 100 and is a board member for Educational Testing Service; New Teacher Center; Strategic Education Research Partnership; and the SAT Suite Committee.
 She is past president of the Florida Association of District School Superintendents.